edwardcallow/tesco-jargon/e.md

 #### Express store
 A type of Tesco store in the convenience store format.
 These stores stock a small amount of everyday items and can be on petrol forecourts.

+#### Express store log book
+Version of the safe and legal record for Express stores.
+As well as daily checks to keep stores safe and legal, it includes operational checks.

+See also (Safe and legal record)[s.md#safe-and-legal-record].

 #### Extension
 A change to a Tesco store to increase its floor space.